Florida Nutritionist Certification

 Once the department receives the passing score from CDR, candidates can expect to receive their nutritionist license within two weeks.

-According to the Bureau of Labor Statistics, nutritionists in Florida, as of May 2013, earned an annual mean salary of $53,970.
-Florida ranked fifth among states with the highest employment level for nutritionists, behind only California, New York, Texas, and Pennsylvania.
+According to the Bureau of Labor Statistics, as of May 2021, nutritionists in Florida earned an average salary of $62,320.
+Florida ranks fourth in the nation among states with the highest employment level of nutritionists, behind only California, New York, and Texas.*

 Nutritionist License in Florida: The Application and Renewal Process